-As noted, revenue for the year ended December 31, 2018 is presented under ASC 606, while prior period revenue amounts are not adjusted and continue to be reported in accordance with our historic accounting under ASC 605, "Revenue Recognition."
+As noted, revenue for the year ended December 31, 2018 and the three months ended March 31, 2018 and 2019 is presented under ASC 606, while prior period revenue amounts are not adjusted and continue to be reported in accordance with our historic accounting under ASC 605, "Revenue Recognition."
 Under ASC 605, we recognized revenue when all of the following criteria were met:

-- Persuasive evidence of an arrangement exists; - The sales price is fixed or determinable; - Collection of the relevant receivable is reasonably assured at the time of sale; and - Delivery has occurred or services have been rendered.
+- · Persuasive evidence of an arrangement exists; - · The sales price is fixed or determinable; - Collection of the relevant receivable is reasonably assured at the time of sale; and - · Delivery has occurred or services have been rendered.